lborgman/mm4i/README.md

 (To create a "search link" just click the orange search icon in the toolbar when you are editing a node note.)

-### Undo/Redo
+### Undo/Redo (edit history)
 There is undo/redo for the mindmap you are editing.
-However it is not bound to keyboard Ctrl-Z as you are used too.
+However it is visual.
+It is not bound to keyboard Ctrl-Z as you are used too.
-Instead it is visual.
-Click on the clock symbol in the lower left corner.
+Click on the clock symbol in the lower left corner to see the edit history panel.

-There are two styles for undo/redo:
+##### Linear/tree style for edit history
 * **Linear:** This is what you find in most apps.
 * **Tree:** If you use this style you can create and investigate branches.

-I think that **tree style** can be useful for mindmaps.
-And yes, I will let you add names for the branches later!
-And let you persist the branches between editing sessions.
+##### Bookmarks for edit history
+The edit history panel lets you quickly move between different views of you mindmap subject.

+If you find some views more useful you can bookmark them.
+If you give the bookmarks name they will be there the next time you start editing the mindmap.

 ### Sync and Backup